Hang Zheng

 Early Blockout

-After I've decided on my POIs from the brainstorming section, I want to box them out in the engine and see how the space feels like.
-It took me a couple of iterations to get here, but a solid foundation was important for me
+Once I’ve selected my POIs from the brainstorming phase, I box them out in the engine to get a feel for the space.
+It took several iterations to reach this point, but establishing a solid foundation was crucial for me to ensure the level flows well.

 Topdown